toppev/strikepractice-public/placeholders.strikepractice.ga/README.md

 # strike-placeholders

+**Note: this was made in one evening.
+Not a great example and still a bit laggy.**

 Quickly made simple React app + NodeJS backend with Redis to display placeholders.

 Use `/sprac placeholders` on your server with StrikePractice 3.3.2+!